iamspruce/iamspruce.github/_posts/2020-12-19-how-to-create-a-blog-on-mobile-phone-with-jekyll-on-github.md

  </figure>

  <p>
-If you have follows this guide perfectly, you are just a few steps away from your newly phone managed blog or website.
+If you have followed this guide perfectly, you are just a few steps away from your newly phone managed blog or website.
  </p>

  <p>